senchalabs/philogl/docs/o3d.md

 ### Options:

 * dynamic - (*boolean*, optional) If true then the vertices and normals will always be updated in the Buffer Objects before rendering.
 Default's false.
+* pickable - (*boolean*, optional) If true the element can be selected with the mouse when using picking on the [Event](event.html) configuration.
+Default's true.
 * vertices - (*array*, optional) An array of floats that describe the vertices of the model.
 * normals - (*array*, optional) An array of floats that describe the normals of the model.
 * textures - (*array*, optional) An array of strings of texture ids.